Skip to main content

 Fleet Services has stewardship for and manages all university vehicles, carts, and trailers that are registered and licensed with the Department of Motor Vehicles.
 Fleet Services personnel are responsible for managing the transfer of all vehicle registrations.

-Cost center managers from other cost centers that sell or dispose of any equipment that is registered or licensed by a government agency, licensing bureau, or other agency, must deliver all relevant registration documents, titles, and forms to the Fixed Asset Accountant at FNS at the time the Surplus Property Request Form is submitted.
+Cost Center managers from other cost centers that sell or dispose of any equipment that is registered or licensed by a government agency, licensing bureau, or other agency, must deliver all relevant registration documents, titles, and forms to the fixed asset accountant at Financial Services at the time the Surplus Property Request Form is submitted.

 3.8 Disposal of University Computing Devices